farheenimam/expense-tracker/README.md

 ## Problem Statement

 Managing personal finances is a critical aspect of daily life, yet many individuals struggle to keep track of their income and expenses effectively.
-Traditional methods like paper-based tracking or basic spreadsheets are often:
+Traditional methods, like paper-based tracking or basic spreadsheets are often:

 - **Time-consuming** and prone to human error
 - **Difficult to access** from multiple devices